dontehightower/nexter/LEARN.md

 ## How to create a repsonsive component w/o media queries

 ## How to build a small component using CSS Grid

+## How to decide if Flexbox vs Grid